-Unfortunately hospital rules won't let me visit you in Intensive Care.
+- Unfortunately, hospital rules won't let me visit you in Intensive Care.
 But I want you to know that my thoughts and prayers are with you.

-Let me know when you feel up for visitors and I'll come over.
+- Let me know when you feel up for visitors, and I'll come over.

 Now that you have some ideas of appropriate words for a serious illness card or letter, you may want to send or take a gift.
 Gift stores or floral shops have a collection of mugs, stuffed animals, plaques, or figurines that sometimes have inspirational words on them.

 If the person has a terminal illness, you may consider talking to family members and friends and putting together a scrapbook of the person's life.
-Not only would it give the person some memories to enjoy, but is something visitors could look at with him or her, as it is sometimes hard to think of things to say.
+Not only would it give the person some memories to enjoy, but it is something visitors could look at with him or her, as it is sometimes hard to think of things to say.

 Should the ill person be looking at a long recovery or hospital stay, a well-chosen gift would be appreciated.
 For example, one of these could be great: